Discovered in Whatsapp group electoral scheme to favor party and harm opposition

 Descoberto em grupo de Whatsapp esquema eleitoral para favorecer partido e prejudicar oposição

-Messages exchanged in the WhatsApp group "Supervisors of Beira" and in Ribáuè and Matola show how to manipulate the registration equipment, and are being used to prevent voter registration in areas with a significant number of opposition voters.
+Messages exchanged on the WhatsApp group "Supervisors of Beira" and in Ribáuè and Matola show how to manipulate the registration equipment, and are being used to prevent voter registration in areas with a significant number of opposition voters.

-He announced that, in addition to having abolished, on his own initiative, the witnesses and the ballot papers, he had also taken another decision to prevent the registration of opposition voters: to reject the voter cards of individuals from outside Beira.
-He only accepted them if they were to benefit Frelimo.
+He announced that, in addition to having abolished witnesses and ballot papers on his own initiative, he had also taken another decision to prevent opposition voters from registering: rejecting the voter cards of non-Beiraño individuals.
+He only accepted them if they were for the benefit of Frelimo.

 Share this article